jguegant/tech.blog/content/C++/meta-crush-saga.md

 Status: draft

 ### Trivia:
-As a quest to obtain the hihgly coveted title of **Lead Senior C++ Over-Engineer**, I recently decided to rewrite the game I work on during daytime (Candy Crush Saga) using the quintessence of modern C++.
-And... thus was born [Meta Crush Saga](https://github.com/Jiwan/meta_crush_saga).
+As a quest to obtain the highly coveted title of **Lead Senior C++ Over-Engineer**, I recently decided to rewrite the game I work on during daytime (Candy Crush Saga) using the quintessence of modern C++.
+And... thus was born [Meta Crush Saga](https://github.com/Jiwan/meta_crush_saga): a **compile-time game**.
 I was highly inspired by [Matt Bernier's Nibbler game](https://blog.mattbierner.com/stupid-template-tricks-snake/) that used pure template meta-programming to recreate our the famous snake game we could play on our Nokia 3310 back in the days.

 **C++17** is offering us new tools ~~to shoot yourself in the foot~~ ease our pain when practicing the dark art of computing at compile-time: constexpr lambdas, if constexpr, std::variant...
 Implementing a simple game was a nice hobby project to master the features of this new C++ standard.